 City of Boston Visitors’ Guide

 You know that red brick line you may follow all or part of the way to class?
 That’s the Freedom Trail, one of Boston’s top tourist attractions and an enduring symbol of our revolutionary history.
 Learn more about what the city has to offer.

 The John F. Kennedy Presidential Library and Museum.
 The Institute of Contemporary Art.
 Fenway Park.
 The Boston Symphony Orchestra.
 All of these cultural landmarks and more are just minutes from the Suffolk campus.

 Guide to Beacon Hill

 Beacon Hill is more than just the gold dome that shines atop the Massachusetts State House.
-Learn more about our historic neighborhood in Boston's Beacon Hill Neighborhood, a guide from the Boston Globe.
+Learn more about this historic neighborhood.

 In the past decade, each of Boston’s major professional sports team has racked up at least one championship, and we're lucky to have a front-row seat to the celebration.
-Check out this video from our front-row seat to the Boston Bruins’ NHL championship parade in 2011 and photos from the Red Sox championship parade in 2013.
+Check out this video from the Boston Bruins’ NHL championship parade in 2011 and photos from the Red Sox championship parade in 2013.